argythana/r4m_public_demo/README.md

 1. Be used as educational material for students interested in learning python and train on real data and problem sets.
 2. Demonstrate to Run4more App users how their App data help our mission to increase physical activity.
 3. Demonstrate to Run4more App partners the data that we collect and analyze.
-4. Create a working example for the "Run4more StartUps Academy" project, a new project in progress in which StartUps may offer a sample of their data to help Univerisities provide more efficient education and research.
+4. Create a working example for the "Run4more StartUps Academy" project, a project in progress in which StartUps offer a sample of their data to help Universities provide more efficient education and research.

 The App data are produced in real time by "events" and "actions" while using the App.
 They are stored in a mongoDB database.